 And this is why Mission Beach is so appealing.
 You feel relaxed as soon as you arrive, slipping into the slow pace of village life.

-You’ll almost have the 14 kilometre stretch of beach to yourself, you’re right on the door of the rainforest, yet there are excellent dining and accommodation options in Mission Beach.
+You’ll almost have a vast stretch of beach to yourself, you’re right on the door of the rainforest, yet there are excellent dining and accommodation options in Mission Beach.

 Visiting Mission Beach